132nd NATIONAL ENCAMPMENT OF THE SUVCW

 are located in Wichita, Lawrence, Olathe,

-located near you, join us anyway We are
+you, join us anyway We are an active and

-an active and growing department looking to expand.
-We would be excited to help you find your
+growing department looking to expand.
+We would be excited to help you

 I